On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Proposed Approach

 The main cause of boundary problems based on regression methods is that the ideal predictions are beyond the defined range.
-Therefore, we consider the prediction of the object angle as a classification problem to better limit the prediction results.
-A simple and straightforward solution is to use the object angle as its category label, and the number of categories is related to the angle range.
-Figure \ref{fig:one-hot_label} shows the label setting for a standard classification problem (one-hot label encoding).
-The conversion from regression to classification can cause certain accuracy loss.
-Taking the five-parameter method with $180^\circ$ angle range as an example, $\omega$ (default $\omega=1^\circ$) degree per interval refers to a category.
-We can calculate the maximum accuracy loss $Max (loss)$ and the expected accuracy loss $E(loss)$:
+Therefore, we consider the prediction of object angle as a classification task to restrict the prediction range.
+One simple solution is to use the object angle as its category label, and the number of categories is related to the angle range.
+Figure \ref{fig:one-hot_label} shows the label setting for a vanilla classification problem (one-hot label encoding).
+The conversion from regression to classification can cause certain accuracy error.
+Taking the five-parameter method with $180^\circ$ angle range as an example: $\omega$ (default $\omega=1^\circ$) degree per interval refers to a category for labeling.
+It calculates the maximum accuracy error $Max (error)$ and the expected accuracy error $E(error)$:

 where $\omega=AR/C_{\theta}$ indicates the angle discretization granularity. $AR$ and $C_{\theta}$ represents angle range (the default value is 180) and the number of angle categories, respectively.

 Based on the above equations, one can see the error is slight for a rotation detector with small enough angle discrete granularity $\omega$.
 For example, when two rectangles with a $1:9$ aspect ratio differ by $0.25^\circ$ and $0.5^\circ$ (default expected and maximum accuracy error), the Intersection over Union (IoU) between them only decreases by 0.02 and 0.05.